jdevfullstack/generative-ai-review/README.md

 similar problem posted on Stack Overflow, GenAI can provide answers that are more specific to your situation.

-Can it build on its own ?
-Yes but it will be without a specific direction as it does not know what it is trying to build without our guide, as we have the full understanding of the system we are trying to build.
+Can it build the system on its own?
+Yes, but it would be without specific direction, as it lacks the guidance needed to understand what it is trying to build.
+We, humans, have a comprehensive understanding of the system we're developing.
+Additionally, once you've set up the initial but fully functional codebase, relying entirely on tools like GitHub Copilot can lead to issues, as it does not possess the full context and understanding that a human developer does.

+Actually, in the awesome demos we see, they always show that it can build a starter project or template right away, but in reality, it's only good when you are starting.
+Once it tries to modify pieces of code in an existing codebase, then it can become problematic.

 Can clients use it to build the system without any software engineer ?
 Nope.
 It's only so good to build the initial setup.